ibm-cloud-docs/power-iaas/powervs-public-network-setup.md

     If the **Create a default prefix for each zone** checkbox is selected, IBM Cloud automatically creates default subnets in each available zone.
 You can use these default subnets for the NLB or create a custom subnet.

 2. Record the subnet ID and Classless Inter-Domain Routing (CIDR) range of the subnet.
-Use the subnet ID and CIDR range when you craete an NLB.
+Use the subnet ID and CIDR range when you create an NLB.
 For more information, see [Create NLB with routing mode](#create-nlb).

 3. Create a public gateway and attach the public gateway to the VPC subnet.
 For instructions, see [Creating public gateways](/docs/vpc?topic=vpc-create-public-gateways&interface=ui){: external}.